token-anagata/aha-contract/README.md

 stake(uint256 planId, uint256 amount) external
 ``

-This function that will be handle for staking user token
+This function that will be handle for staking user token where ensure minimum and maximum amount to
 #### uint256 planId
 Plan id was running
 #### uint256 amount